lgjenqui/CSC495-DevOpsProject/status_report_2.md

   - Major commit: https://github.ncsu.edu/CSC519-lgjenqui-jjohn6-sjstone3/CSC519-Project/commit/bc66af4f31cc62a0fc15ae13a60429685e87e454
   - PR for the change: https://github.ncsu.edu/CSC519-lgjenqui-jjohn6-sjstone3/CSC519-Project/pull/30

-- Added linting for ansible playbook
+- Added linting for ansible
   - Lints ansible playbooks and yaml files.
   - This action would run on the feature and dev branch on push and on the pr to dev.
   - Major commit: https://github.ncsu.edu/CSC519-lgjenqui-jjohn6-sjstone3/CSC519-Project/pull/33/commits/5af36b2979531701d1e2a78e7f6a9356b36a8b98